kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 mathjax: false
 ---

 Sea-surface temperatures in the North Atlantic have been in the news recently as they continue to break records.
 While there are already a number of excellent summaries and graphs of the data, I thought I'd have a go at making some myself.
-The starting point is the data detailed data made available by the [National Centers for Environmental Information](https://www.ncei.noaa.gov), part of [NOAA](https://www.noaa.gov).
+The starting point is the detailed data made available by the [National Centers for Environmental Information](https://www.ncei.noaa.gov), part of [NOAA](https://www.noaa.gov).
 As always, the sheer volume of high-quality data agencies like this make available to the public is astonishing.

 ### Getting the Data